Bomaderry railway station: Operations

-Between 1933 and 1991, Bomaderry was the terminus of a direct limited-stops service to Sydney, known as the South Coast Daylight Express.
-Today, most services are shuttles between Bomaderry and Kiama, the terminus of the electrified network.
-In 2005, then Minister for Transport John Watkins announced that electrification would be extended to Bomaderry at an unspecified future date, but the proposal did not progress.
+Between 1933 and 1991, Bomaderry was the terminus of a direct, limited-stops service to Sydney, known as the South Coast Daylight Express.
+Today, most services are shuttles between Bomaderry and the end of the electrified network at Kiama.
+In 2005, then Minister for Transport, John Watkins, announced that electrification would be extended to Bomaderry at an unspecified future date, but that has not been done.

 Electronic ticketing, in the form of the Opal smart card, has been available at Bomaderry since 2014.

 Track layout

 The Bomaderry yard contains four tracks: a platform road, a passing loop and two goods sidings.
 A security compound for overnight storage of trains is located on a small siding south of the station.
 A 1.8-kilometre "master siding" diverges from the number-two goods siding opposite the station, passes over Railway Street and Bolong Road, and passes Shoalhaven Steel Supplies, Shoalhaven Starches (Manildra Group) and the former dairy.